react-native-integrate/integrate/website/docs/guides/when.md

 ## Syntax

-The `when` field is an object that uses MongoDB-like query notation.
+The `when` field can be defined as an object that uses MongoDB-like query notation.
 It can contain simple key-value pairs or more complex queries.

+Or it can be a script string which will be evaluated in runtime

 ## Examples